ShimnaA/DataProjects2/README.md

         - From Pivot table extracted Recommendation for 2 movies (starwars, liarliar)
         - Using corrwith - to get the correlation in ratings for each movies similar to starwars and liarliar
         - "Number of ratings' plays a role - so filtered on 'Greater than 100 ratings'

+**Natural Language Processing**

+    Data - [Spam sms dataset]

+        - Classify whether the sms is ham or spam.
+        - Install stopwords from nltk
+        - Visualize data - histogram on length of message.
+Good separation identified
+        - Remove punctuation and stopwords from messages
+        - Vecorize and get bag of words
+        - Term weighting and Normalization done using TfidfTransformer
+        - Train using NaiveBayes Classifier Algorithm
+        - Use Pipeline on train-test splitted data
+        - Predict and evaluate the model